szcompressor/QoZ/README.md

 ## 3rd party libraries/tools

-* Zstandard (https://facebook.github.io/zstd/).
+* Zstd >= 1.3.5 (https://facebook.github.io/zstd/).
 Not mandatory to be mannually installed as Zstandard v1.4.5 is included and will be used if libzstd can not be found by pkg-config.

 ## Installation